 3. Volkswagen Touareg

-Large SUVs are a good bet if you're looking for a bootylicious car, so Volkswagen’s big beast of an off-roader won’t disappoint.
+Large SUVs are a good bet if you're looking for a bootylicious car, so Volkswagen's beast of an off-roader won’t disappoint.
 An official capacity of 810 litres is impressive, but tests also show that it’s possible to squeeze in 10 carry-ons, if you need to.
+Like the X7 above, that still leaves lots of space for five passengers ahead.